 Late submissions: If you will not be able to turn in an assignment or complete a test for any reason, you must notify me by email at least two days before your planned absence.
 Accommodations will be granted on a case-by-case basis.
-See the description of assignments/tests above for additional information, such as grade penalties.
+For assignments, 0.5 points will be deducted if submitted within 24 hours after the due date, and an additional 0.5 points will be deducted for each additional late day.
+For tests, 5 percentage points will be deducted if submitted after 1:30pm on the due date, and an additional 10 percentage points will be deducted for each additional late day starting at 12:01am the morning after the due date.